fadhil-riyanto/blog.fadev.org/src/php/laravel_service_container.md

 ## how to use
 lokasi: controller

-kita tinggal panggil saja class (aslinya)
+kita tinggal panggil saja class (milik aslinya)

 contoh